timacdonald/json-api/README.md

 [JSON:API docs: Meta](https://jsonapi.org/format/#document-meta)

-To provide a meta details for a resource, you can implement the `toMeta(Request $request)` method...
+To provide meta information for a resource, you can implement the `toMeta(Request $request)` method...

 ```php
 <?php